-Without further ado, let’s tell you the 10 top reasons to move to New Orleans this year.
+Without further ado, let’s tell you the 10 top reasons to move and live in New Orleans this year.

-New Orleans is an exotic American city precipitating from the traditions and culture of the Creoles, French, Spanish, Irish, Italian, and former sub-Saharan slaves, and people of color.
+New Orleans is an exotic American city precipitated from the traditions and culture of the Creoles, French, Spanish, Irish, Italian, and former sub-Saharan slaves, and people of color.

 Since Hurricane Katrina devastated the city in 2005, the city has become a fast-growing city post-recession, with a regular inflow of professionals, musicians, chefs, artists, and creators from all over the country.

 Residents and tourists can find a spot to enjoy the tunes of talented artists every night of the week at The Big Easy.